Conserveira de Lisboa: The Best Food Souvenir Shop in Lisbon

 Truth is that although most people come to Conserveira de Lisboa for the sardines, it is possible to buy canned mackerel, canned tuna, bags of sea salt and several other delectable items.

 In fact, there’s a whole wall of tasty (and super inexpensive) items to choose from.
 Prices are around €2.50 per can.The delightfully retro design of the packaging of the Conserveira de Lisboa brands dates back to 1942.
 The tinned fish comes packed in olive oil or a slightly spicy tomato sauce.
+Tricana is one of the most popular brands.

-The shop clerks are very helpful if you’re undecided what to choose from the 130 varieties available but if you’d like to save time, you should know that the Tricana brand features larger filets of fish, while Minor is fish paste and Prata do Mar is fish exclusively from Portugese waters.
+The sardine shop clerks are very helpful if you’re undecided what to choose from the 130 varieties available but if you’d like to save time, you should know that the Tricana brand features larger filets of fish, while Minor is fish paste and Prata do Mar is fish exclusively from Portugese waters.
 Stock varies seasonally.
 If you’re wondering where to begin with this dizzying array of choices, your best bet is the Tricana brand of sardine in tomato sauce.
 It makes an ideal snack with some crusty bread, cheese and Portugese wine.

 Or, if you’re unconvinced about the appeal of canned sardines, opt for the canned tuna.
 It’s delicious in Mediterranean-style olive and tuna tapenade, a mix of tuna, chopped black olives, lemon juice and onion.